Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 You don't want to sit in a waiting room with sick people.
 During cold and flu season, urgent care waiting rooms are full of people coughing and sneezing.
 If your issue is dehydration, not illness, exposing yourself to whatever is circulating in that waiting room is a risk you don't need to take.

-You want to know exactly what you'll pay.
+You want to know what you'll pay.
 No surprise bills, no insurance mysteries, no separate charges showing up weeks later.
-RevivaGo's pricing starts at $149, and the price you see is the price you pay.
-Period.
+RevivaGo starts at $149, and the price you see is the price you pay.

 You need to treat a group.
 Bachelor party?
 Wedding weekend?
 Post-event recovery for the whole crew?
 We treat multiple people at the same location.
 That's not something urgent care offers.